Overview of CircleCI Orbs

 The detailed steps to set up the CircleCI integration are given below.

 In the example, we have used the following tools to create a Continuous Integration (CI) pipeline as in the screenshot given below.
-You can adapt this for your own environment.
+You can adapt this to your environment.

 Step 1: Set up the project repository.

-For this step, we will configure the Version Control System (VCS) repository.
-This is a public repository that contains an example of a CircleCI configuration file and a Provar project.
+We will configure the Version Control System (VCS) repository for this step.
+This public repository contains an example of a CircleCI configuration file and a Provar project.
 The minimum requirements are as follows (looking at the repository home).

 -ProvarProject (containing .testproject, tests folder, and build files) -.settings -ANT -build_circleci.xml // can be named anything, just use this one as an example. -META-INFS -MANIFEST.MF -plans // not required, but our main example uses a build file with a test plan. -Any test plan folders or test plans -tests -Any tests or test folders -templates -Any Test data -src -pageobjects -customapis -.secrets // Make sure your project is encrypted prior to checking in this file. -.testproject -.classpath -build.properties -.project -.circleci -config.yml